ibm-cloud-docs/power-iaas/Network-security-group.md

 ### Deleting an NSG
 {: #delete-nsg}

-You can delete only the NSGs that you created and not the default NSG that is created when the NSG feature is enabled on a {{site.data.keyword.powerSys_notm}} workspace.
+You can delete the NSGs that you have created.
+However, you cannot delete the default NSG that is created when the NSG feature is enabled on a {{site.data.keyword.powerSys_notm}} workspace.